katychuang/cisc3140_lab3/proj1/README.md

 This project explores the first iteration of the overall project objectives which can be found/read in the main **[README file](https://github.com/ogre2/cisc3140_lab3/blob/main/README.md)** document, located in the root of this repository.

+Our revisions for this project attempted to continue off the base that was established from the original code.
+We tried to maintain similar naming conventions throughout, and interpret how the project could've continued.

 ## Files and directory structure
 ```
 .